 Study exclusion criteria:

-Patients with confirmed HCV RNA positive results will receive standard of care in Myanmar.
-This will involve receiving services provided through the government testing and treatment program or through philanthropic services providing testing and treatment.
+- Patients with confirmed HCV RNA positive results received standard of care in Myanmar.
+This involved receiving services provided through the government testing and treatment program or through philanthropic services providing testing and treatment.

 The study protocol, site-specific informed consent forms, recruitment materials, as well as any subsequent modifications, are approved by Department of Medical Research Institutional Review Board in Myanmar and Alfred Ethics Committee in Melbourne.

-Written informed consent is obtained from every study participant.
+Written informed consent was obtained from every study participant.

-The results will be submitted for publication in peer-reviewed journals and abstracts submitted for relevant conference presentations.
-No identifying information from study participants will be included in any publications, reports or presentations.
-Results presented will only contain aggregate data.
+The results was submitted for publication in peer-reviewed journals and abstracts submitted for relevant conference presentations.
+No identifying information from study participants was included in any publications, reports or presentations.
+Results presented only contained aggregate data.

-The results of this study will inform any potential scale-up of community-based primary care provision of hepatitis C services in Myanmar and other resource-constrained settings.
-Preliminary results of the first 250 participants recruited were presented at INHSU Conference in September 2019 with poster available online.
+The results of this study informed any potential scale-up of community-based primary care provision of hepatitis C services in Myanmar and other resource-constrained settings.

-- CT2 study protocol paper has been accepted for publication at the peer-review journal JMIR.
+CT2 study protocol paper has been published at the peer-reviewed journal JMIR.